kabakaev/socket-activation-proxy/README.md

 If all connections are closed, then the backend service gets stopped.

-This proxy is meant be used as an entrypoint of a container, because [vanila Kubernetes cannot stop unused containers](https://github.com/kubernetes/kubernetes/issues/484) yet.
+This proxy is meant to be used as an entrypoint of a container, because [vanila Kubernetes cannot stop unused containers](https://github.com/kubernetes/kubernetes/issues/484) yet.

 For socket activation proxy on Linux without Kubernetes,